 Forty years of Aero has been built by the people who show up every day.
 Over the next 12 months, we're sharing their stories — in their own words.

-What's kept her at Aero all these years?
-Simple: she's never stopped learning.
-Clients challenge the team, competitors push them forward, and the industry keeps evolving.
+What has kept Kim at Aero for nearly three decades?
+Simply put — she's never stopped learning.
+Clients raise the bar, competitors push the team to sharpen, and the industry is constantly evolving.
 There's always something to figure out — and they always do.

-Fun fact: Kim wanted to be a writer when she was young.
-She won two Young Author awards — one in 2nd grade and one in 5th grade, where she narrated her story on a cassette tape.
-Cutting edge at the time.
+Fun fact: Kim dreamed of becoming a writer when she was young.
+She won two Young Author awards — one in 2nd grade and one in 5th grade, where she even narrated her story on a cassette tape — cutting edge at the time!

 Emily started at Aero in data entry — timesheets and backup front desk — at the Fairfield facility, sitting near the main entrance when there were only four account executives at that location.
 The warehouse break area was in the same spot as today, but it wasn't enclosed yet.
 The client base was around 20 clients, but several had large promotions that would fill the aisles with hundreds of pallets.